SayliMN/SFN/README.md

-# Use case of Store Checkout Process using AWS Step functions
+# The use case of Store Checkout Process using AWS Step functions